GabbySuwichaya/gen-ai.github.io/_pages/about.md

 **Our activities** include

-- academic reasearch for AI-based solutions in solar energy.
+- academic reasearch for AI-based solutions for solar energy applications.
 See [*Research Groups*](https://gabbysuwichaya.github.io/gen-ai.github.io/publications/) for the recent works done by undergraduate students.

 - academic lectures in machine learning and data analytics.
 See [*Teaching*](https://gabbysuwichaya.github.io/gen-ai.github.io/teaching).